hashicorp/terraform-provider-aws/website/docs/r/ram_resource_share.markdown

 ## Import

-In Terraform v1.5.0 and later, use an [`import` block](https://developer.hashicorp.com/terraform/language/import) to import Resource shares using the `arn` of the resource share.
+In Terraform v1.5.0 and later, use an [`import` block](https://developer.hashicorp.com/terraform/language/import) to import resource shares using the `arn` of the resource share.
 For example:

 ```terraform
 import {